carpasse/poc-conventional-changelog/README.md

 ## Tools to easily create conventional commits - commitizen

-To ensure that our commits follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) convention can become a tedious task and may be the cause of dislike/rejection of some of you fellow dev team members.
-Lucky for us there are 2 tools we can use to ease the creation of your conventional commits.
+[Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) convention can become a tedious task and may be the cause of dislike/rejection of some of you fellow dev team members.
+Lucky for us there are tools we can use to ease the creation of your conventional commits.
+My favorite is [commitizen](https://www.npmjs.com/package/commitizen).

 ### Commitizen

-One of the tools we can use is commitizen

 ##### Installation and setup